 Citation on the award of Life Membership, April 2015

-Richard’s contribution and leadership across a wide range of earthquake engineering activities has been extensive.
-The Society is very pleased to acknowledge Richard for his outstanding commitment to earthquake engineering in New Zealand through this award of Life Membership.
+Graeme’s input and influence in engineering seismology has been considerable.
+The Society is very pleased to acknowledge Graeme for his outstanding commitment to earthquake engineering in New Zealand through this award of Life Membership.